 ETG Supporter Training

-Topics include domestic sex trafficking facts and statistics, “the game” (trafficking subculture), the breaking process, psychology 101, dual identity, recidivism, language sensitivity, and how to support a survivors’ true self.
+Topics include domestic sex trafficking facts and statistics, “the game” (trafficking subculture), the breaking process, psychological coercion, dual identity, recidivism, language sensitivity, and how to support a survivors’ true self.

 The overarching goal is to foster a deeper awareness of trafficking victims’ needs and offer practical skills to aid in victim resiliency.